fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Game/L4D2/8+_Survivors_In_Coop/README.md

 19. [AutoTakeOver 5+ Survivors Improved (Harry Version)](https://forums.alliedmods.net/showpost.php?p=2773718&postcount=16): Auto Takes Over an alive free bot UponDeath or OnBotSpawn or OnBotReplace in 5+ survivors.

-20. [8 survivors in rescue vehicle](https://forums.alliedmods.net/showpost.php?p=2726779&postcount=38): Fixes Whenever more than four survivors enter a rescue vehicle, four more survivors are left behind and die.
+20. [8+ survivors in rescue vehicle](https://forums.alliedmods.net/showpost.php?p=2771588&postcount=53): Fixes Whenever more than four survivors enter a rescue vehicle, four more survivors are left behind and die.
-    - Unzip all cfg files in addons\stripper\maps\

 21. [Remove Lobby Reservation (SilversVersion)](https://forums.alliedmods.net/showpost.php?p=2704023&postcount=103): Once all the lobby players are connected, it will automatically remove the lobby reservation.
     - 🟥Doesn't work in listen server🟥